 The treatment of endometriosis with acupuncture usually requires a commitment of enough time to rebalance the body's systems.
 This will vary from one woman to another, and will be dependant on the severity of the disease.

 Chinese Herbalism is another part of the Traditional Chinese Medicine system.
 The Nei Jing (Yellow Emperor’s Classic of International Medicine), dating to c.
 200B.C. - A.D.
 100, is the earliest known document to set out the principles that underlie Traditional Chinese Medicine to this day.
-It emphasizes the ideals of moderation, balance, and harmony, which are central to the ancient Chinese philosophy of Taoism.
+It emphasises the ideals of moderation, balance, and harmony, which are central to the ancient Chinese philosophy of Taoism.

 Traditional Chinese medicine is able to understand endometriosis based on the different clinical manifestations, or symptoms, associated with each individual.
 It is important in TCM to diagnose the patient according to their own specific pattern.
 Each individual has a pattern that marks the foundation and progression of the disorder.